 On July 24, 2017, the Company entered into a Securities Purchase Agreement with GS Capital, pursuant to which GS Capital purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$160,000.
 The first note (the "July 2017 GS Note") was funded with cash and the second note (the "July 2017 GS Back-End Note") was initially paid for by an offsetting promissory note issued by GS Capital to the Company (the "July 2017 GS Note Receivable").
 The terms of the July 2017 GS Back-End Note required cash funding prior to any conversion thereunder.
 The July 2017 GS Note Receivable was due March 24, 2018, unless certain conditions were not met, in which case both the July 2017 GS Back-End Note and the July 2017 GS Note Receivable may both be cancelled.
-Both the July 2017 GS Note and the July 2017 GS Back-End Note are convertible into common stock of the Company at a conversion price equal to 62% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
-On January 25, 2018, the Company received payment of the July 2017 GS Note Receivable in the amount of \$160,000 that offset the July 2017 GS Back-End Note.
-Proceeds from the July 2017 GS Note Receivable of \$8,000 were paid directly to legal fees resulting in net cash proceeds of \$152,000 received by the Company.
-As a result, the July 2017 GS Back-End Note is now convertible.
-The July 2017 GS Note and the July 2017 GS Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$98,065 put premium as each of the notes was funded.
+Both the July 2017 GS Note and the July 2017 GS Back-End Note and the July 2017 GS Note and the July 2017 GS Note and the July 2017 GS Back-End Note are convertible into common stock of the Company at a conversion price equal to 62% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
+On January 25, 2018, the Company received payment of the July 2017 GS Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$98,065 put premium as each of the notes was funded.